River Lune: Estuary

 The river is a County Biological Heritage Site.
 Near the end of the non-tidal reach of the river stands the Lune Aqueduct, which carries the Lancaster Canal.
 The Lune is now tidal only below Skerton Weir in Lancaster.
 Four bridges in close proximity cross the estuary in Lancaster: Skerton Bridge (road), Greyhound Bridge (built as rail but now carries a road), Lune Millennium Bridge (pedestrian and cycle) and Carlisle Bridge (carrying the West Coast Main Line railway, and with a public walkway on the eastern side) which is the furthest downstream of the bridges.

 This part of the Lune is also the site of the old Port of Lancaster, probably a port from Roman times; the Lancaster Port Commission was established in 1750 to improve navigation on the estuary.
 Between 1750 and 1767, St George's Quay and New Quay were built in Lancaster and in 1779 the port facilities were extended closer to the Irish Sea at Glasson Dock.
 In 1847 the Commissioners built a pair of lighthouses near Cockersand Abbey to help guide ships into the port.
 The lower lighthouse, known as the Plover Scar Lighthouse, (sometimes called Abbey lighthouse) still stands on Plover Scar, and it remains operational.
 The old high light, a square wooden tower, was demolished in 1954; but the former keepers' cottage, built alongside the high light, can still be seen.

 Lancaster, in turn Lancashire, is named after the Lune.
 The dale gave its name to the ancient Lancashire hundred of Lonsdale and the ancient Westmorland ward of Lonsdale.

 In literature

 An engraving of a picture by J. Henderson entitled 'The Vale of Lonsdale' appears in Fisher's Drawing Room Scrap Book, 1832 together with a poetical illustration by Letitia Elizabeth Landon.
 The plate shows Ingleborough in the background.

-Jane Edmondson original title for Quaker Pioneers in Russia was "From the Lune to the Neva" ie from the Lune river where her parents (George & Anne Edmondson) came from, to the River Neva, in St Petersburg where she was born as part of the Quaker experiment by Daniel Wheeler who went with 32 Quakers to St Petersburg at the request of Emperor Alexander I, in order to drain the marshes so that the then capital of Russia could expand.
-Publication date 1902 Religious Society of Friends, Publisher London, Headley Bros.
+Jane Edmondson Benson's original title for Quaker Pioneers in Russia was "From the Lune to the Neva", i.e. from the Lune river (where her parents, George and Anne Edmondson, came from), to the River Neva, in Saint Petersburg, where she was born as part of the Quaker experiment undertaken by Daniel Wheeler.
+Wheeler went with 32 Quakers to Saint Petersburg at the request of Emperor Alexander I, in order to drain the marshes so that the then capital of Russia could expand.